berrios96sean/game_dev/README.md

-This is a Git LFS repository, more information on setting up git LFS will be included in the wiki.
+This is a Git LFS repository, more information on setting up git LFS will be included in the wiki [here](https://github.com/berrios96sean/game_dev/wiki/Setting-up-git-lfs-(Large-File-Storage).

 # Repo Description